 Final Fantasy VII’s story is split into ten separate chapters, with the Midgar escape occurring sometime in the third.
 Ever Crisis will also feature some background story for Final Fantasy VII: The First Soldier.

 Beyond that, the game boasts special dungeons to explore and battles to engage in that go beyond what was featured in Final Fantasy VII.
 It sounds like a fairly novel reimagining, much like Final Fantasy VII Remake, though it’s good to hear that Ever Crisis still uses familiar musical arrangements from the original title.

 Will we get a Final Fantasy VII: Ever Crisis Switch port?

 Square Enix hasn’t revealed any plans to release the title on any platform other than iOS and Android, but we think it would be a perfect fit for the Nintendo Switch!
 Hopefully, we see it land there in the future.

-If you’re looking for more information about the upcoming FFVII mobile titles, here’s everything we know about the Kingdom Hearts Missing Link release date, or for more FF head over to our sister site for Final Fantasy 7: The First Soldier release date.
-That one’s coming sooner than Ever Crisis.
+If you’re looking for more information about the upcoming JRPG mobile titles, here’s everything we know about the Kingdom Hearts Missing Link release date, or for more FF head over to our sister site for Final Fantasy 7 Rebirth release date speculation.